BS in Criminal Justice - Law Enforcement

 Complete this form to request more info and get your answers and advice.

-Required Courses for a Bachelor of Science in Criminal Justice, Law Enforcement Emphasis:
+Required Courses for an Advanced Start Bachelor of Science in Criminal Justice with a concentration in Law Enforcement:

 - CJ 233: Introduction to Forensic Psychology

-- CJ 343: Comparative Criminal Justice Systems (6 credits)
+- CJ 216: Computers, Technology, and Criminal Justice Information Systems 1

-- CJ 345: Supervisory Practices in Criminal Justice (6 credits)
+- CJ 345: Supervisory Practices in Criminal Justice OR

 Post Graduation Opportunities